 However, there are a few panties I wish I had ordered in my actual size.
 I’ll share which I liked in the larger size and which I could have ordered in my actual size.

 This is very important and simple!

 To care for your period pants, rinse them until the water runs clean and soak them after use.
 Do not allow them to dry out, or you may not be able to get them clean.

 Once rinsed, wash them with your normal laundry in cold water.

 The most important part of care is to hang them dry!
 DO NOT PUT THEM IN THE DRYER!
 It can ruin their absorbency.

 What I love so much about period underwear is that they do not stain!
 Well, the lining in every pair I have is black, so you at least don’t have to worry about staining, which is so thoughtful of all of these companies!

-I’ve also not experienced any blood getting to the bottom of the underwear to be able to show through or leak out the bottom, because the lining is created to keep that from happening.
-So you shouldn’t have to worry with that either!
+I’ve also not experienced any blood getting to the bottom of the underwear to be able to show through or leak out the bottom because the lining is created to keep that from happening.
+So you shouldn’t have to worry about that either!